-The density dependence of a given line is also an important consideration in the line choice.
-EUV emission lines are all collisionally excited and their emission properties depend on density (Mason & Monsignori Fossi 1994).
-A density must therefore be specified to determine the temperature response of lines used in DEM calculations.
-Ideally, the lines used for DEM fitting will all have similar density dependence, but in practice the limited number of lines available to choose from means that this is not generally possible.
-Not surprisingly, using a combination of lines with very different density dependencies typically produce poor DEM solutions.
-Figure 3 shows the density variation of the lines in Table 1 over the plausible coronal range $10^8 - 10^{10}$ cm-3.
+DEM fitting will all have similar density dependence, but in practice the limited number of lines available to choose from means that this is not generally possible.
+Not surprisingly, using a combination of lines with very different density dependencies typically produces poor DEM solutions.
+Figure 3 shows the density variation of the lines in Table 1 over the plausible coronal range $10^8-10^{10}$ cm-3.
 The Fe VIII, XV, and XVI (and XVIII, not shown) lines all have essentially no density dependence over this range, while Fe IX, X, XI, XII, and XIV all show some variation with density but have very similar behavior, with increased emission at lower density.
 Both Fe XIII lines, however, show a dramatic change in emission with density, and in practice we find that inclusion of these Fe XIII lines produces very poor DEM solutions.
-For this reason we exclude them from the DEM calculation, but they provide a useful density diagnostic that we discuss further in $\S$ 3.2 and 4.2.
+For this reason we exclude them from the DEM calculation, but they provide a useful density diagnostic that we discuss further in Sections 3.2 and 4.2.

 The Fe X 175 Å and Fe XV 284 Å lines are both strong, relatively isolated emission features that could be expected to be valuable in constraining the DEM.
-However, the inclusion of either of these lines leads to dramatic fluctuations in the DEM calculations including the appearance of sharp reductions of emission measure at 1 MK and 2.5 MK (log(T) = 6.0 and 6.4) and generally poor reproduction of the input data.
-We regard sharp features in the DEM as unphysical because the radiative loss functions (discussed further in §5) are smooth functions of temperature and we have no evidence that coronal heating favors narrow temperature ranges.
-Additionally, as discussed in §4.2, the Fe X 175 Å line shows evidence of systematic errors in its representation in CHIANTI.
+However, the inclusion of either of these lines leads to dramatic fluctuations in the DEM calculations, including the appearance of sharp reductions of emission measure at 1 and 2.5 MK ( $\log(T) = 6.0$ and 6.4) and generally poor reproduction of the input data.
+We regard sharp features in the DEM as unphysical because the radiative loss functions (discussed further in Section 5) are smooth functions of temperature and we have no evidence that coronal heating favors narrow temperature ranges.
+Additionally, as discussed in Section 4.2, the Fe X 175 Å line shows evidence of systematic errors in its representation in CHIANTI.
 We, therefore, exclude the Fe X 175 Å and Fe XV 284 Å lines from the DEM fitting procedure.

-The Fe XVIII line at 94 Å can provide an important constraint on the DEM at high temperatures (up to 10 MK), but we find (in agreement with e.g., Aschwanden & Boerner 2011; Reale et al. 2011; Testa et al. 2012b; Aschwanden et al. 2013) that CHI-ANTI presently does not represent the relevant region of the EUV spectrum sufficiently well to rely on the Fe XVIII line.
-We discuss this issue specifically for EVE spectra in more detail in Appendix A, including the discovery of a proxy for the non-Fe XVIII component in this wavelength range.

-The DEM fits are derived here using the Fe VIII, IX, XI, XII, XIV, and XVI lines marked in bold in Table 1.
-These lines span the non-flaring coronal temperature range from 0.3 to 5 MK with sufficient sensitivity over the whole range to suitably represent the solar coronal DEM.
+The Fe XVIII line at 94 Å can provide an important constraint on the DEM at high temperatures (up to 10 MK), but we find (in agreement with, e.g., Aschwanden & Boerner 2011; Reale et al. 2011; Testa et al. 2012b; Aschwanden et al. 2013) that CHIANTI currently does not represent the relevant region of the EUV spectrum sufficiently well to rely on the Fe XVIII line.
+We discuss this issue specifically for EVE spectra in more detail in the Appendix, including the discovery of a proxy for the non-Fe XVIII component in this wavelength range.
+The DEM fits are derived here using the Fe VIII, IX, XI, XII, XIV, and XVI lines marked in italics in Table 1.
+These lines span the nonflaring coronal temperature range from 0.3 to 5 MK with sufficient sensitivity over the whole range to suitably represent the solar coronal DEM.